kv2461/godot/notes/godot-dodge-the-scripts.md

     - will determine the player's hitbox
     - For this specific sprite, we are goign to use CapsuleShape2D
     - hitbox was nice to play around with in the workspace

+#### Coding the Player
+- Click on player in the left menu and click on attach the script
+- Use @export like
+    ```export var speed = 400``` to allow us to set its value in the inspector
+    - handy for values you want to be able to adjust like a node's built in properties.
+- player.gd starts with _ready() and _process()
+- _ready() is called when a node enters the scene tree
+_process() is called every frame